 Please allow up to one hour to complete each video and corresponding activities.

-After completing all of the training videos, please complete a brief post-survey using the link below.
+After completing all of the training videos, please complete a brief post-survey by February 28 using the link below.
 After you complete the post-survey you will be directed to your certificate of completion.
 Please be sure to print and/or save your certificate of completion.